 Are providers of specific technology solutions, purchased or otherwise chosen by Gartner, permitted to publicize the relationship?

-Gartner may be engaged by a vendor to assess and interpret either a market segment or services provided by that company to a specific customer or group of customers.
+Gartner may be engaged by a technology provider to assess and interpret either a market segment or services provided by that company to a specific customer or group of customers.
 These studies are completed using standard Gartner assessment tools, methodologies or data-gathering techniques, and include interpretation of the results by Gartner.
-These studies are conducted by Gartner Consulting business unit.
+These studies are conducted by the Gartner Consulting business unit.

 Gartner neither uses nor incorporates the results of individual client-commissioned studies for publication in our subscription research services.

-Studies commissioned collectively by multiple vendor clients, in which teams of competing clients work together to create industry studies or standards for publication, may be released publicly, citing the Gartner role.
-Work for non-profit agencies may also be disclosed if based on prior agreement.
-Studies performed for a government client that is subject to the Freedom of Information Act (FOIA) may be released as required, with restrictions as specified by the FOIA.
+Clients are not allowed to share client-commissioned consulting study results outside of their own organizations.
+However, studies performed for a government client that is subject to the Freedom of Information Act (FOIA) may be released as required, with restrictions as specified by the FOIA.

 No. Gartner performs no technology implementation for clients whatsoever.
 Gartner takes research positions on which technologies and services will succeed or fail, but we have no intrinsic interest in seeing one solution succeed over another.